A proof of N.Takahashi's conjecture for $(\mathbb{P}^2,E)$ and a refined sheaves/Gromov-Witten correspondence: One-dimensional Gieseker semistable sheaves on

 \begin{lem} Every semistable object $E$ in $\Coh_{\leqslant 1}(K_{\PP^2})$ not supported in dimension $0$, that is, with $d(E) \geq 1$, is scheme-theoretically supported on the zero section $\PP^2$. \end{lem}

-\begin{proof} Through the classical spectral cover construction, the category $\Coh_{\leqslant 1}(K_{\PP^2})$ is equivalent to the category of Higgs sheaves $(F,\phi)$ on $\PP^2$, with $F$ supported in dimension less or equal to $1$.
-Furthermore, under this equivalence, semistability for $\Coh_{\leqslant 1}(K_{\PP^2})$ corresponds to semistability for Higgs sheaves.
+\begin{proof} Through the classical spectral cover construction, as reviewed for example in \cite[Proposition 2.2]{MR4158461}, the category $\Coh_{\leqslant 1}(K_{\PP^2})$ is equivalent to the category of Higgs sheaves $(F,\phi)$ on $\PP^2$, with $F$ supported in dimension less or equal to $1$.
+Furthermore, under this equivalence, semistability for $\Coh_{\leqslant 1}(K_{\PP^2})$ corresponds to semistability for Higgs sheaves \cite[Lemma 2.9]{MR4158461}.

 Let $(F,\phi)$ be a semistable Higgs sheaf on $\PP^2$ with $d(F) \geq 1$.
 We have to show that $\phi=0$.
 Remark that $(F,\phi)$ semistable implies that $(F \otimes K_{\PP^2}, \phi \otimes 1)$ is semistable.
 The sheaf $\Ima \phi$ is a $\phi$-invariant quotient of $F$ and a $\phi \otimes 1$-invariant subsheaf of $F \otimes K_{\PP^2}$.
 Therefore, if $\Ima \phi \neq 0$, semistability implies